tape-testing/tape/readme.markdown

 ## test.onStart(fn)

 The onStart hook is called before any tape tests have begun running.
 The callback `fn` is passed an array of test objects. onStart may rename tests via the `t.name` attribute, remove tests from the array, or otherwise validate the tests before allowing the tests to run.
-The callback may not employ the methods that are available to the test during its run.
+The callback may not employ the methods that are available to the test during its run, except for `test.abort()`.

 ## test.onTest(fn)

 The onTest hook is called after a test completes.
 A test completes when `t.end()` is called or the test has reached the planned assertion count.
 The callback `fn` is passed a reference to the test object that just completed.
-The callback may examine the test object for `t.name`, `t.assertCount`, and `t.failCount`. `assertCount` is the number of assertions in the test, and `failCount` is the number of assertions that failed. `t.comment()` is also available.
+The callback may examine the test object for `t.name`, `t.assertCount`, and `t.failCount`. `assertCount` is the number of assertions in the test, and `failCount` is the number of assertions that failed. `t.comment()` and `test.abort()` are also available.

 ## test.onFinish(fn)